You Actually Use All of Your Brain, Not 10%

 Over the years, the myth that you only use about 10% of your brain has been widely spread with the source of this myth often falsely attributed to Albert Einstein.
-It turns out though, that every part of the brain gets used, despite what Hollywood; snake-oil type self help *cough con artists* peddlers; and many others would have you believe.
+It turns out though, that every part of the brain gets used, despite what Hollywood; snake-oil type self help peddlers; and many others would have you believe.

 For more concrete evidence, brain scans, courtesy of Positron Emission Tomography (PET) and Functional Magnetic Resonance Imaging (fMRI) technologies, show us that even while we are sleeping every part of the brain shows at least a small amount of activity and most areas of the brain are active at any given moment, assuming the person being scanned hasn’t ever suffered some form of brain damage.
-Amazing amounts of research have gone into mapping the brain, in terms of figuring out the function of various parts of the brain, and, to date, no area of the brain has been found that doesn’t have some function, even though that function may not be yet wholly understood.
+Amazing amounts of research have gone into mapping the brain, in terms of figuring out the function of various parts of the brain, and, to date, no area has been found that doesn’t have some function, even though that function may not be yet wholly understood.

 So where did this myth really come from?
 There are a few potential sources, though no one knows for sure.
 Probably the most popularly cited source is Harvard psychologists William James and Boris Sidis with their “reserve energy” theories in the late 19th/early 20th century.

 - Williams Sidis, who was son of famed Harvard “reserve energy” psychologist Boris Sidis, could read the New York Times at 18th months old and had learned eight languages (Latin, Greek, French, Russian, German, Hebrew, Turkish, and Armenian) and invented another called Vendergood by the age of eight years old.
 By the end of his life, he could speak over 40 languages fluently and could pick up enough of a language unknown to him in one day to get by among native speakers.

 - Sidis also became the youngest person to enroll in Harvard in 1909 at 11 years old.
 By 1910, he was giving lectures at Harvard’s Mathematical Club.
 He earned a B.A. degree by 1914.
 Unfortunately, Sidis did little with his life when measured against his potential.
 Early on he tried teaching, but his very young age tended to result in students not listening to him and ganging up and even threatening him at times.
 He later announced his goal to live a “perfect life”, which to him meant living in complete seclusion; he then more or less accomplished this goal.
 He died at the age of 46 of a cerebral hemorrhage, which is also what his father died of, but at 56 years old.
-While in relative seclusion, he wrote a variety of little known works on various subjects including cosmology, American Indian history, anthropology, civil engineering, and a variety of other subjects.
+While in relative seclusion, he wrote a variety of little known works on various subjects including cosmology, American Indian history, anthropology, and civil engineering.